Mesothelioma Lawsuits

 If you or a loved one receives a mesothelioma diagnosis from suspected asbestos exposure, there are some criteria to meet before filing a lawsuit.

-First, people with mesothelioma, or their family members, must gather all medical records proving the diagnosis.
+First, people with mesothelioma, or their family members, must gather all medical records supporting the diagnosis.
 This should include a biopsy confirming diagnosis of malignant mesothelioma.

-Second, people should know the approximate date of asbestos exposure.
+Second, people should attempt to discover the approximate date of asbestos exposure.
 It may be a time frame of months or years rather than an exact date.
 The exposure must have occurred in the U.S. and have been before 1985.

 The Discovery Rule

-The Discovery Rule allows people with mesothelioma to file a lawsuit after they first learn they have the disease instead of the date of asbestos exposure.
+The Discovery Rule allows people with mesothelioma to file a lawsuit beginning a certain amount of time after they first learn they have the disease instead of beginning on the date of asbestos exposure.
 This is usually 12 to 24 months after diagnosis or death in most states.

 In addition to these criteria, people should think of any products containing asbestos they may have worked with.
 It is also important to note if they worked in a location that may have contained asbestos.
 These details may help determine which companies to sue.
 Mesothelioma lawsuits usually name several asbestos manufacturers as defendants.